-People take medications to control or remedy physical or mental conditions, to alleviate pain and to prevent unpleasant symptoms.
+People take medications to control or remedy physical or mental conditions, to alleviate pain, and prevent unpleasant symptoms.
 Many people don‘t realize that legal drugs—both prescription and over-the-counter (OTC) medications—can be more dangerous than street drugs, particularly when used by a person behind the wheel of a car.

 It’s your responsibility to refrain from driving if you are impaired by prescription or OTC medications.
 Equally important, it’s your job to do what you can to protect yourself and your passengers from the hazards posed by other drivers who may be impaired by prescription or OTC medications (as well as illegal drugs and/or alcohol)—a task requiring perpetual vigilance and lightning-fast reaction time in the event of a sudden danger posed by someone else.

 If you or your passengers were injured in an accident caused by someone else’s irresponsible use of medication while driving—or if you were a passenger in a vehicle driven by someone whose ability to drive was impaired by medication—you owe it to yourself to consult a personal personal injury lawyer with experience handling drug-related crashes to ensure that you recover all the compensation to which you are entitled.
 Even if the driver who caused the crash isn’t particularly well off, he or she may have sufficient insurance to cover your injuries, lost wages, pain, suffering, and other damages.
 If you have underinsured motorist coverage in an amount higher than the at-fault driver’s insurance, your own insurer can help make up the difference between your losses and the other driver’s insurance coverage limits.